zowe/docs-site/docs/troubleshoot/launcher/launcher-troubleshoot.md

 The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior using Zowe&trade; Launcher.

-The Zowe Launcher manages issues in GitHub.
+Issues and development of the the Zowe Launcher is managed in GitHub.
 When you troubleshoot a problem, you can check whether a GitHub issue (open or closed) that covers the problem already exists.
 For a list of issues, see the [launcher repo](https://github.com/zowe/launcher).

 [**Error Message Codes**](../launcher-error-codes.md)
 ## Enable Zowe Launcher Debug Mode